NHOrus/srwq-compilation/episode-44.md

 "By who?"

-"The enemy teleported in with a distinct space-time signature...It appears to be the Aerogaters, sir!"
+"The enemy teleported in with a distinct space-time signature...
+It appears to be the Aerogaters, sir!"

 "What??
-But thats...They're not supposed to be in this dimension, are they?"
+But thats...
+They're not supposed to be in this dimension, are they?"

-The voices fade out as you reach the Hangar, and Dumi's voice reasserts itself.
-Ah yes...We never did tell them about the Balmarians in much detail, did we?
+The voices fade out as you reach the Hangar, and Dumi's voice reasserts itself. *Ah yes...
+We never did tell them about the Balmarians in much detail, did we?
 Probably to prevent them overreacting like this.
-It seems they've met the Neviim forces before.
+It seems they've met the Neviim forces before.*

 "But what the hell are they doing attacking a random city?
 Why would they do anything to the Earth?
 They said they were going to work with us to make the Earth friendly to Aliens, how does this help them?"

-I don't think we have the full picture here, Katina.
-We won't know until we get there, I suspect.
+*I don't think we have the full picture here, Katina.
+We won't know until we get there, I suspect.*
-Goddamn Sandwitches Wed 17 Mar 2010 03:12:22 No.4709977 Report
-Quoted By: >>4709983
->>4709965
-So...
-Bet is gonna turn on us when?
-Anonymous Wed 17 Mar 2010 03:13:22 No.4709980 Report
-Quoted By: >>4709986 >>4709993 >>4710001
->>4709965
-Our Katina is gonna be going where their Katina is?
-Oh Hell Yes.
-Goddamn Sandwitches Wed 17 Mar 2010 03:13:22 No.4709983 Report
->>4709977
-Shit, wait a sec, what if this is a Ambush!
-Anonymous Wed 17 Mar 2010 03:13:22 No.4709985 Report
-Pime Taradox time?
-GUNDAMU !0smG1gQz9c Wed 17 Mar 2010 03:14:22 No.4709986 Report
-Quoted By: >>4709999
->>4709980
-This can either end in hilairous hijinks and "My own clone?" or, it will end in a horrible bloody mess.

-...Maybe both at once.
-View SameGoogleiqdbSauceNAO Hotblooded Kamille.jpg, 52KiB, 420x330
-Stealthyboy !fchRKomfls Wed 17 Mar 2010 03:15:22 No.4709993 Report
-Quoted By: >>4710005
->>4709980
->Our Katina is gonna be going where their Katina is?

-There will be awesome.
-Also selfcest.
-Anonymous Wed 17 Mar 2010 03:15:22 No.4709999 Report
-Quoted By: >>4710013
->>4709986
-Wait, where's OG Arado at the moment?
-He'd so freak if he were flanked on both sides by Katina.
-Trivia Dopant Wed 17 Mar 2010 03:15:22 No.4710000 Report
->>4709965
-Wait...I know this is an RP clusterfuck, but Aerogaters fucking up MY hometown?!
-Those wannabe jews are going down...
-NuBlackAnon !!z6ldXGL61Wm Wed 17 Mar 2010 03:16:22 No.4710001 Report
->>4709980
-image_black_meets__rx.jpg
-View SameGoogleiqdbSauceNAO 4776831.jpg, 835KiB, 1600x1600
-Anonymous Wed 17 Mar 2010 03:17:22 No.4710004 Report
-As long as things don't end up quite like this Anonymous Wed 17 Mar 2010 03:17:22 No.4710005 Report Quoted By: >>4710049
->>4709993
-Wait, wait, it could be worse.
-There could be identity swapping involved.
-Anonymous Wed 17 Mar 2010 03:18:22 No.4710011 Report
-Let's remember to tell the Irregulars about the different faction that we know after the battle is over.
-Sciencegar Sciencebolt Wed 17 Mar 2010 03:18:22 No.4710013 Report
-Quoted By: >>4710044 >>4710411
->>4709999

-Fortunately for OG Arado, he's in the Meditteranean right now.
-Goddamn Sandwitches Wed 17 Mar 2010 03:25:22 No.4710041 Report
-Now that I'm actualyl thinking about it...
-Is it really a good idea to get involved in this?

-As far as the other factions know we are MIA/Gone correct?
-It might be a good idea to go in this with our comms limited to our allies only so that no one outside of them knows we are here.
-Anonymous Wed 17 Mar 2010 03:26:22 No.4710044 Report
->>4710013
-Well damn.
-At least SM Arado is around to comment on it being just like twins.
-Anonymous Wed 17 Mar 2010 03:27:22 No.4710049 Report
-Quoted By: >>4710067
->>4710005
-SWAPPING PLACES WOULD BE A POTENTIALLY AWESOME IDEA!

-Also, god dammit that godhand edit needs a complete redo sometime soon.
-Maybe once we get our new mechs or something.
-Anonymous Wed 17 Mar 2010 03:31:22 No.4710067 Report
->>4710049
-If one of the panels does not make mention of the great tentacle sex plot, i will be greatly disappointed.
-Anonymous Wed 17 Mar 2010 03:31:22 No.4710069 Report
-Quoted By: >>4710080
-We put Deadrado in the R-Blade then sneak into the Kurogane's hanger:

-Sneak oboard G-Thundergate
-adviceDesu.jpg
-Molest Sleigh
-Goddamn Sandwitches Wed 17 Mar 2010 03:35:22 No.4710080 Report
->>4710069
-I agree with the Deadrado in R-Blade part actually...
-The other part, not so much.
-Anonymous Wed 17 Mar 2010 03:39:22 No.4710092 Report
-Quoted By: >>4710108
-I vote for running in without a plan and fucking everything up.
-Has worked so far!
-Sciencegar Sciencebolt Wed 17 Mar 2010 03:40:22 No.4710096 Report
-Quoted By: >>4710104 >>4710112 >>4710145
+---

 Ryusei blinks at the cloud of enemies surrounding the city.
-"They look like Bugs, but they're more...fish-shaped."
+"They look like Bugs, but they're more... fish-shaped."

 Viletta floats up beside the R-series mechs, the Boxer Frame flexing its massive fists.
-"They certainly look like Aerogater technology...And they're using the same MO, they appear to be capturing people.
+"They certainly look like Aerogater technology...
+And they're using the same MO, they appear to be capturing people.
 We don't have time to waste, let's move people!!"

 The SRX team blast off into the fight, with the Angelg flying after.
 Kai warms up his Tesla Drive and eases his Gespenst up into the air.
 "We're gonna be late for the fight, people!
 Get the lead out!"